jimmytrn154/updatedUROP/README.md

    ```bash
    pip install gradio
    ```
 Now, run your code.
-If you've written the Python code in a file named, for example, [app.py], then you would run [python app.py] from the terminal.
+If you've written the Python code in a file named, for example [app.py] then you would run [python app.py] from the terminal.

 Some Note!!!